Michoacán

 Today, the state is still home to a sizable population of Purépecha people as well as minor populations of Otomi and Nahua.

 The economy is based on agriculture, ranching, fishing, mining, and the arts.
 The major tourism draw for the state is the Lake Pátzcuaro–Tzintzuntzan–Quiroga area, which was the center of the Purépecha Empire; as well as the location of the Tzintzuntzan yácata pyramids.
 The national and state parks which include the winter grounds of the monarch butterflies (Mariposas Monarca) are located here.
 Michoacán is known for its Spanish colonial towns.
 In 1991, Morelia was declared an UNESCO World Heritage Site for its well-preserved colonial buildings, pink stone cathedral, historic center, and aqueduct.
-Michoacán has eight Pueblos Mágicos; such as the towns of Tlalpujahua and Santa Clara del Cobre.
+Michoacán has ten Pueblos Mágicos; such as the towns of Pátzcuaro and Santa Clara del Cobre.

 Day of the Dead celebrations in some parts of Michoacán, such as the towns of Janitzio and Pátzcuaro, are often considered to be the most elaborate and famous in all of Mexico.
-The famous Paricutín volcano, which is one of the Seven Natural Wonders of the World, is located near the city of Uruapan.
+The famous Parícutin volcano, which is one of the Seven Natural Wonders of the World, is located near the city of Uruapan.
 The state is known as "the soul of Mexico".

 History

-According to archaeological evidence, there has been human habitation within the territory of the Mexican state of Michoacán for at least 10,000 years.
-In the pre-Hispanic period, there were waves of migration into the area, including the Pirinda, Nahua, Huetamo, Colima, Purépecha and other peoples.
-There are sites of formal settlements from all Mesoamerican periods.
-Important sites include El Opeño and those in Curutarán, Tepalcatepec, Apatzingán, Zinapécuaro and Coalcomán.
-The territory has been inhabited by the Nahua, Otomi, Matlatzinca, Pirinda and Teco peoples as well as the Purépecha.
+Lithic period

+The earliest human settlement of the Michoacán region started during the Palaeoindian or Lithic period, pre-dating c.
+2500 BC, and carried out by small groups of hunter-gatherers, as evidenced by fluted projectile points and other stone tools found together with remains of mammoths and bison.

+Most documentation for this human occupation during this period is from the basin of Lake Chapala, although similar activities also happened in the late Pleistocene lakes of the region, such as Cuitzeo, Zacapu, and maybe Pátzcuaro.

+Archaic Period

+There are barely any known remains of the Archaic period from Michoacán, with preceramic deposits from c.
+2500 to c.
+2200 BC being attested from the Los Portales Cave in conjunction with waste flakes of basalt and obsidian, one projectile point, and one mano.